raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Countries around the world regulate the use of telecommunication radio frequency bands to ensure interference-free operation.
 The Linux OS helps users [comply](https://wireless.wiki.kernel.org/en/developers/regulatory/statement) with these rules by allowing applications to be configured with a two-letter "WiFi country code", e.g. `US` for a computer used in the United States.

-In the Raspbian OS, 5 GHz wireless networking is disabled until a WiFi country code has been configured by the user, usually as part of the initial installation process (see wireless configuration pages in this [section](README.md) for details.)
+In the Raspberry Pi OS, 5 GHz wireless networking is disabled until a WiFi country code has been configured by the user, usually as part of the initial installation process (see wireless configuration pages in this [section](README.md) for details.)

 To ensure WiFi radio is not blocked on your Raspberry Pi, execute the following command: